-The success also depends on the purity and efficiency and believe of team members working on the project.
+The success also depends on the purity and efficiency and belief of team members working on the project.

 Sometimes the pressure of getting results makes people work on any solution without identifying the need.
 This will increase the chances of mistakes and waste.

-One can remove theses mistake by describing the objective and need clearly to provide a solution.
+One can remove these mistakes by describing the objective and need clearly to provide a solution.
 However, the project portfolio dashboard helps to make a smart plan.

 The second phase is the planning phase where the important steps to complete the project objectives are explained as much as possible.
 The project managers identify all the work to be done to meet the project’s objective.